 From the Editor

 What's the Story #73

 I originally wrote this intro back in late February, as we were preparing to go to press with our spring issue—this issue.
 Then, COVID-19 suddenly changed—paralyzed—our country.
-For a number of weeks, we did not know when—or if—we could continue publishing.
-Thankfully, Creative Nonfiction has received help from the CARES program, local foundations, and mostly significantly, our readers and students.
-And now, with this issue, we are “back in business,” so to speak, and we hope to resume our regular quarterly publishing schedule.
+For a number of weeks, we did not know when or if we could continue publishing.
+Thankfully, Creative Nonfiction has received help from the CARES Act, local foundations, and, most significantly, our readers and students.
+And now, with this issue, we are back in business, so to speak, and we plan to resume our regular quarterly publishing schedule.

 • • •

 Last summer, in a generous spread in the Arts section, the New York Times announced its critics’ selection of the fifty best memoirs of the past fifty years.
 There was no news peg—nothing that had transpired in the publishing world that seemed to precipitate such coverage and analysis—but Dwight Garner, Parul Sehgal, and Jennifer Szalai described their choices in glowing detail.